-because physicians often fail to look for it.
+simply because physicians often fail to look for it.

 Symptoms of pelvic congestion syndrome (PCS)

-sleep.
-The pain can also be worse during or following intercourse,
+The pain can also worsen:

-around menstrual periods, and after certain physical activities, such
+After certain physical activities, such as bicycling

 Causes of pelvic congestion syndrome (PCS)